 Mark Sandridge, Vince’s oldest son, had a growing interest in the company and came on board in 1976, just before starting college.
 Mark now serves as Chief Executive Officer and has a degree from The Ohio State University in Food Science.
 Ten years later, Michael, Vince’s youngest son and alumnus of Kent State University, began working for the company, handling several duties on the production floor, and later spending 20 years in sales.
 Michael now functions as Vice President of Foodservice Sales.

 The Sandridge story expands into the third generation with Mark’s two sons, Jordan and Dane Sandridge.
-In 2004, Jordan, a graduate of The Ohio State University, joined the company and is now positioned as VP of Operations and MDS, Inc. He streamlines the company’s transportation outfit, creating routing efficiencies, minimizing fuel costs, and reducing emissions, while working on his MBA.
-Joining the company in 2008, Dane functions as VP Marketing and Innovation and has a Culinary Arts Degree from the renowned Culinary Institute of America as well as a bachelor’s degree in Economics from Wittenberg University.
+In 2004, Jordan, a graduate of The Ohio State University, joined the company and is now positioned as COO.
+He streamlines the company’s transportation outfit, creating routing efficiencies, minimizing fuel costs, and reducing emissions, while working on his MBA.
+Joining the company in 2008, Dane functions as VP of Innovation and has a Culinary Arts Degree from the renowned Culinary Institute of America as well as a bachelor’s degree in Economics from Wittenberg University.
 He works closely with the New Product Development Team, crafting custom recipes for retail and foodservice clients.